-Table 5.1.1 Specifications of BLK - GLD sticker series (started on previous page, continued next page)
+Table 5.1.1 Specifications of BLK - GLD sticker series (started on previous pages, continued next page).

-Adhesive ARcare [®] 8026 silicone transfer tape Sticker thickness 0.05 x 10 -3 m Sticker thermal resistance 3.5 x 10 -4 K/(W/m 2) Sticker thermal conductivity 1.45 x 10 -1 W/(m·K) GENERAL SPECIFICATIONS Effect on sensor sensitivity negligible Effect on type T sensor (FHF sensors only) negligible Additional response time (95 %) 3 s (nominal) Rated temperature range when applied see sensor specifications to sensor Sticker dimensions BLK-10X10 / GLD-10X10 (10 x 10) x 10 -3 m BLK-15X30 / GLD-15X30 (15 x 30) x 10 -3 m BLK-50X50 / GLD-50X50 (50 x 50) x 10 -3 m BLK-15X85 / GLD-15X85 (15 x 85) x 10 -3 m BLK-85X85 / GLD-85X85 (85 x 85) x 10 -3 m BLK-80 / GLD-80 Ø 80 x 10 -3 m Bending radius see sensor specifications for limiting bending radius Protection foil remove before measurement INSTALLATION AND USE Typical conditions of use in experiments, in measurements in laboratory and industrial environments.
+INSTALLATION AND USE Typical conditions of use in experiments, in measurements in laboratory and industrial environments.
 Exposed to heat fluxes for periods of several minutes to several years.
 Sensor connected to user-supplied data acquisition equipment.
 Regular inspection of the sensor and sticker surface.
 Continuous monitoring of sensor temperature.
 No special requirements for immunity, emission, chemical resistance.
-Recommended maintenance see recommendations in this user manual Sticker surfaces should be kept clean General cleaning: do not use any solvents, gently wipe with optical microfibre cloth and if needed demineralised water.
-Application of stickers on sensor FHF: apply on side without dot HFP: apply on side coloured red sensors are applied so that incoming heat flux on that side produces a positive heat flux signal. see recommendations in this user manual see instruction sheet included with delivery see our instruction video on YouTube, or order sensors with stickers pre-applied at the factory Installation of sensors Preferably install sensors with BLK and GLD on the same heat sink same heat sink see recommendations in the sensor manuals MEASUREMENT ACCURACY same heat sink same heat sink see recommendations in the sensor manuals see recommendations in this user manual MEASUREMENT ACCURACY Uncertainty of the sensor same heat sink see recommendations in the sensor manuals see recommendations in this user manual Users should make their own uncertainty evaluation same heat sink see recommendations in the sensor manuals see recommendations in this user manual Users should make their own uncertainty evaluation see user manual of the sensor for more information Uncertainty of the sensor same heat sink see recommendations in the sensor manuals see recommendations in this user manual Users should make their own uncertainty evaluation see user manual of the sensor for more information about calibration method and uncertainties same heat sink see recommendations in the sensor manuals see recommendations in this user manual Users should make their own uncertainty evaluation see user manual of the sensor for more information
+Recommended maintenance see recommendations in this user manual.
+Sticker surfaces should be kept clean General cleaning: do not use any solvents, gently wipe with optical microfibre cloth and if needed demineralised water.
+Application of stickers on sensor FHF: apply on the side without a dot HFP: apply on the side coloured red sensors are applied so that incoming heat flux on that side produces a positive heat flux signal. see recommendations in this user manual see instruction sheet included with delivery see our instruction video on YouTube, or order sensors with stickers pre-applied at the factory Installation of sensors preferably install sensors with BLK and GLD on the same heat sink see recommendations in the sensor manuals see recommendations in this user manual MEASUREMENT ACCURACY Contribution of sensor properties to the uncertainty budget of the measurement Users should make their own uncertainty evaluation see user manual of the sensor for more information about calibration method and uncertainties Uncertainty of the measurement Users should make their own uncertainty evaluation statements about the overall measurement uncertainty can only be made on an individual basis

-Table 5.1.1 Specifications of BLK - GLD sticker series (started on previous pages)
+Table 5.1.1 Specifications of BLK - GLD sticker series (started on previous pages).

-VERSIONS AND ORDER CODES

-BLK-10X10 / GLD-10X10 to be used with model FHF05-10X10 BLK-15X30 / GLD-15X30 to be used with model FHF05-15X30 BLK-50X50 / GLD-50X50 to be used with model FHF05-50X50 BLK-15X85 / GLD-15X85 to be used with model FHF05-15X85 BLK-85X85 / GLD-85X85 to be used with model FHF05-85X85 BLK-80 / GLD-80 to be used with HFP01 heat flux sensor OPTIONS product code sensor with wire / cable length indicated + product code sticker example: HFP01-05-GLD-80 for an HFP01 with 5 metres of cable and a pre-applied gold sticker
+VERSIONS AND ORDER CODES VERSIONS AND ORDER CODES BLK-10X10 / GLD-10X10 to be used with model FHF05-10X10 BLK-15X30 / GLD-15X30 to be used with model FHF05-15X30 BLK-50X50 / GLD-50X50 to be used with model FHF05-50X50 BLK-15X85 / GLD-15X85 to be used with model FHF05-15X85 BLK-85X85 / GLD-85X85 to be used with model FHF05-85X85 BLK-80 / GLD-80 to be used with HFP01 heat flux sensor OPTIONS Pre-applied to the sensor when opting for pre-application of the sticker to the sensor at the factory, please use the following ordering code: product code sensor with wire / cable length indicated + product code sticker example: HFP01-05-GLD-80 for an HFP01 with 5 metres of cable and a preapplied gold sticker